nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

+* Command keywords are case-sensitive.

+* If a command format specifies an integer as its constraint, it has an upper bound of 2,147,483,647 by default, unless otherwise specified.

 * Items are pairs of prefix and parameter. e.g. `n/NAME` is an item comprising prefix `n/` and parameter `NAME`.